Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 ## T-60 minutes

 1. Connect the FBCTF server computer to the digital projector.

+### Standard setup

 1. Make the FBCTF server available to the event's WLAN if not already done.
 For example:
     1. Forward the host's port `8443` to the guest's port `443`.

+### Bar setup

+> TK-TODO

 ## T-30 minutes

 1. Turn Scoring *ON* in the admin interface.

+### Standard setup

 1. Advertise the game system to the event venue.
 For example, shout:
     > Hey everyone, we'll be hosting Trivia night; to play, point your web browser on your laptop or phone to `https://<THE_IP_ADDRESS_HERE>:8443` and don't worry about the certificate error. ;)
 1. Encourage everyone to register a team of their own or join up with (sit next to?) players in a fellow team.

+### Bar setup

+1. Advertise the game to the event venue.
+For example, shout:
+    > Hey everyone, we'll be hosting Hacker Trivia night!
+We'll be coming 'round to ask you for your team names.
+If you wanna play, just send an email from the email you told us about to `$CHOSEN_EMAIL_HERE`.
+    We suggest using an email from one of hte [[disposable email services]].

 ## T-0